9 Foods That Cause Bloating

 The two most common organic causes of bloating are:

 - Food Intolerance – Intolerances to certain food groups, especially carbohydrates, trigger a chain reaction by causing the undigested carbs to travel to the colon, where the bacteria will ferment them.
-This fermentation creates gas that stretches and distends the intestinal tract.
+This fermentation creates gas that stretches and distends the GI tract.
 According to the Mayo Clinic, recent research estimates that almost 20 percent of the general population suffers from some degree of food intolerance.

 - Small Intestinal Bacterial Overgrowth (SIBO) – The majority of healthy people have a relatively small amount of bacteria within their small intestines.
 On the other hand, certain people suffer from bacterial overgrowth in their small intestines.
 People with a history of intestinal surgery or IBS with diarrhea are more likely to have SIBO and, therefore, suffer from bloating.